rlbarter/superheat-examples/README.md

 1. Hit the "Knit" button in RStudio.

-1. Wait for the document to compile.
+1. Wait for the document to compile (the word2vec example will take around half an hour the first time you run it).

 1. Explore the html file containing the code, analysis and figures.

-1. Edit and play with the code as you wish!
+1. Edit and play with the code as you wish.
+Note that if you would like to run the code directly in your console, you need to set your working directory to the `/superheat-examples` folder that you cloned onto your machine so that R can find the data files.